MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/session-has-logged-off-troubleshooting.md

 ## Symptoms

-In the middle of your desktop flow run, you receive the error message SessionHasLoggedOff
+In the middle of your desktop flow run, you receive the error message SessionHasLoggedOff with the message "The session logged off during run execution".

 ## Troubleshooting